 In evaluating Affirmative Consent in cases of alleged incapacitation, the College asks two questions: (1) Did the person initiating sexual activity know that the other party was incapacitated? and if not, (2) Should a sober, reasonable person in the same situation have known that the other party was incapacitated?
 If the answer to either of these questions is "YES," Affirmative Consent was absent and the conduct is likely a violation of this policy.
-Incapacitated merely as a result of drinking or using drugs.
+Incapacitation is a state beyond drunkenness or intoxication.
+A person is not necessarily incapacitated merely as a result of drinking or using drugs.
 The impact of alcohol and other drugs varies from person to person.